tekumara/actual-scripts/README.md

 If the fields are changed in the UI after the file is loaded, it won't rematch.
 Close the UI (or restart Actual) and open the import modal again.

-[Matching is fuzzy](https://github.com/actualbudget/actual/blob/cde81da72c214ee5b068fa487e5a715e5f2dbffb/packages/loot-core/src/server/accounts/sync.ts#L506) and dates don't need to be exact.
-This can mean an imported transaction is matched when it shouldn't be.
+Dupe [matching is fuzzy](https://github.com/actualbudget/actual/blob/cde81da72c214ee5b068fa487e5a715e5f2dbffb/packages/loot-core/src/server/accounts/sync.ts#L506) and dates don't need to be exact.
+Fuzzy matching looks 7 days ahead and 7 days back.
+This can mean an [imported transaction is matched when it shouldn't](https://github.com/actualbudget/actual/issues/2668#issuecomment-2081316772) when transactions are within a week of each other, and the amount matches eg:

+1. 01/03/2025 Coffee -6.23 marked as a new transaction and imported
+2. 24/02/2025 Coffee -6.23 marked as an already imported transaction

 Review matches in the Import modal, and click the left icon on the row to toggle between ignore, update, and add.

+If you uncheck `Merge with existing transactions` the matching won't happen, but you'll end up duplicates if you are importing transactions that already exist.

+`Clear transactions on import` will set the `clear` checkbox on the imported transaction.

+## Transfers

+When making a transfer do not create a rule to rename the payees.
+It applies incorrectly.

 ## Rules